 I just want you to make the pudding, I don’t want you to feel you have to sit through an entire culinary class.
 That having been said, if you put Cool whip or any type of refrigerated dairy topping on this divine concoction after we are done making it, I will personally hunt you down and haunt you for the rest of your life. ~sweet smile~ We’re going to do this right

 Put a layer of Nilla wafers in the bottom of a medium sized mixing bowl.
 Slice a banana over the top.
 Repeat these layers until you’ve used up all your Nilla wafers and bananas.
 It really is important that you put Nilla wafers first, by the way.
 These are going to soak up all the yummy pudding that settles at the bottom of your bowl.

 I use a mixing bowl because that is what my mother always used.
-She had this Corning green glass mixing bowl, it was enormous.
+She had a Pyrex Spring Blossom mixing bowl, it was enormous.
 She must have made at least two recipes of banana pudding each time she made it.
 Seeing that bowl on the counter was always a welcome sight!

 Crack your three eggs and separate the whites from the yolks.
 Since we aren’t making a meringue, we won’t be using the whites.
 You can save them for another use or throw them away (which I did because….I just care about my banana pudding right now.)

 Place 1/3 cup flour, 1/2 cup sugar (or Splenda), and a dash of salt in a saucepan.
 You can use a double broiler for this and not have to fret over it so much, but I just like living on the edge.
 Muhahaha!
 My trick for substituting Splenda for sugar in this is to always use just a wee bit less than the recipe calls for.
 If it calls for a cup of sugar, I might do a cup minus two tablespoons of Splenda.
 To me, that keeps it from tasting artificial.